roboll/helmfile/README.md

 The `helmfile test` sub-command runs a `helm test` against specified releases in the manifest, default to all

 Use `--cleanup` to delete pods upon completion.

+### lint

+The `helmfile lint` sub-command runs a `helm lint` across all of the charts/releases defined in the manifest.
+Non local charts will be fetched into a temporary folder which will be deleted once the task is completed.

 ## Paths Overview
 Using manifest files in conjunction with command line argument can be a bit confusing.